ankitn1311/ds-algo-c-plus-plus/README.md

 ## 6. Rotate elements of array by one

 * a.
 Store last element in variable and then move all elements by one and add the last element to first position.

+## 7. Merge sorted arrays and count elements.

+* a.
+Using unordered_set.